docker/labs-ai-tools-for-devs/prompts/pylint/2-make-db-schema.md

 ---

 # prompt user

 Write a SQL schema for a table named RANGES with columns ID, PATH, START_LINE, END_LINE, START_COLUMN, and END_COLUMN.
+The ID is the primary key and is a STRING type.

+Write a SQL schema for a table named VIOLATIONS with a foreign key named RANGE of type STRING, and columns MESSAGE, TYPE, and ID.
 The ID is the primary key and should be sequenced.

-Write a SQL schema for a table named VIOLATIONS with a foreign key named RANGE, and columns MESSAGE, TYPE, and ID.
-The ID is the primary key.

 Run the sqlite command with the database set to `/thread/db.dqlite` and send the SQL generated above.